Services

 Making Mathematics Accessible to Every Student

-Is this language revision changing the access point, or quietly changing the mathematics?
+Is this language revision changing the access point, or changing the cognitive complexity of the task?

 AI Literacy for Math Teachers

-What kinds of knowledge can current AI tools draw on?
+What kinds of knowledge do current AI tools draw on?
 What kinds can only come from the teacher?

-• Mathematical argumentation — students constructing viable arguments and critiquing the reasoning of others — is central to many current state standards.
+Mathematical argumentation — students constructing viable arguments and critiquing the reasoning of others — sits at the heart of the Standards for Mathematical Practice and of what it means to do mathematics.
 To support students in arguing mathematically, teachers need a clear framework for the classroom, a repertoire of teaching moves that encourage it, and rich tasks that foster it — all grounded in a deep understanding of what mathematical argumentation actually is.

 I offer PL experiences in which participants learn how to build a classroom culture where students reason out loud, justify their thinking, and engage with each other's ideas.
-Teachers learn instructional routines organized around four phases — Generating Cases, Conjecturing, Justifying, and Concluding.
+Teachers engage in argumentation tasks themselves first — because experiencing mathematics the way their students will is the most direct path to understanding what to teach for and how to support it.
+They learn instructional routines organized around four phases — Generating Cases, Conjecturing, Justifying, and Concluding.
 Teachers engage in tasks rich for argumentation, which can then be used in their classrooms.
 Questioning strategies are emphasized.
 Methods to encourage equitable classroom argumentation are discussed and tested.
 In longer workshops, participants engage in Visualization Planning in pairs, understanding the mathematics deeply and anticipating teacher and student moves.

 PL on math-through-making (half day) introduces teachers to the MPACT curriculum and to the broader principles of making as a context for mathematics learning.
 In longer, multi-day workshops, teachers learn to make the projects in the units and how to support students in making.
 Techniques for drawing out the math are discussed and practiced, including the content-focused handouts that are included in the units.
 Making as a tool for equity is emphasized.
 Teachers learn to use everyday craft and recycled materials, along with an inexpensive (around $200), easy-to-use 3D printer.